 Above: PUBG's vehicles can be unpredictably buggy.

 Fortnite currently has one map, and Epic hasn't announced or hinted at any more to come.
 What's there is tiny by battle royale standards, around a quarter the size of PUBG's smallest 4x4 kilometer map.
-It's hilly and green, dotted with areas designed for different styles of play.
+It's hilly and green for the most part, dotted with areas designed for different styles of play, though a desert biome replaced a good chunk of green in the southeast quarter.
 Tilted Towers is a couple city blocks featuring tall buildings and flat, open streets between them.
 Wailing Woods is a dense forest with a hedge maze at its center.
 Pleasant Park is a suburban neighborhood bordering a soccer field.
-With nearly 20 named locations and dozens of smaller landmarks between them, Fortnite's map is dense, but diverse.
+With nearly 20 named locations and dozens of smaller landmarks between them, Fortnite's map is dense and always changing.

 PUBG has several different maps to play on.
 The dramatically different environments necessitate different tactics, which helps keep PUBG from feeling stale.
 The most common map is Erangel, the Russian-inspired 8x8 kilometer island that features a diverse landscape of forests, cities, farms, and swamps.
 Miranmar is an 8x8 kilometer stretch of Mexican desert with wide open spaces and sparse cover beyond its myriad of shantytowns.
-More maps are on the way, like Savage, a much tighter 4x4 kilometer tropical jungle island.
+Sanhok is PUBG's newest map, a much tighter 4x4 kilometer tropical jungle island.

 Microtransactions and cosmetics